 What effects will the M.A. have on current undergraduate scheduling?
 The Communication faculty recognizes our history as an undergraduate program and remains committed to providing excellent opportunities for the undergraduate students at Oakland University.
 With this goal in mind, the department has structured the M.A. course offerings in a manner that greatly reduces the impact of new graduate course offerings upon undergraduate courses.
-First, we have structured the M.A. curriculum to include the possibility of bridge courses: those courses which service both the graduate and undergraduate populations.
+First, we have structured the M.A. curriculum to build on the Department's undergraduate curricular strengths.
+For instance, most of our faculty are teaching communication theory courses at the undergraduate level.
+In the graduate program, we will also include theory courses which provide a similar, yet with more in-depth and area-specific exploration of theoretical issues.
+While these M.A. courses will be reserved for graduate students, we anticipate that building our M.A. curriculum from those areas of inquiry that are adequately staffed and central to the undergraduate program will give the department the best opportunity to grow the M.A. offering without dire undergraduate consequences.
+This includes "slash" courses: those courses which service both the graduate and undergraduate populations, but with additional advance assignments for graduate enrollees.
 These courses are placed strategically throughout the proposed M.A. curriculum in those semesters where graduate demand is at its highest, typically the fall semesters.
-For instance, in both the fall 2111 and fall 2112 semesters when the graduate course loads are greatest (4 and 5 courses, respectively) we have included COM 650: Adv.
+For instance, in both the fall 2111 and fall 2112 semesters when the graduate course loads are greatest (4 and 5 courses, respectively) we have included COM 505: Adv.
 Interpersonal Communication; a course with an undergraduate counterpart (COM 405: Adv.
-IP Communication).
-Other bridge courses include COM 654: Family Communication and other Special Topics courses within each of the tracks.
-Second, in places where bridge courses are not possible, and faculty are needed to fill graduate course positions (thus requiring the reduction of undergraduate courses), it is the department's plan to beginning by reducing undergraduate courses at the 400 level and Special Topics (COM 380).
+Interpersonal Communication).
+Other slash courses include COM 510: Family Communication and other Special Topics courses within each of the tracks.
+It must be noted, however, that graduate students may not take more than two slash courses for graduate credit.
+Additionally, they cannot have taken the lower number as an undergraduate.
+Second, in places where bridge courses are not possible, and faculty are needed to fill graduate course positions (thus requiring the reduction of undergraduate courses), it is the department's plan to begin reducing undergraduate courses at the 400 level and Special Topics (COM 380).
 Traditionally these courses have been under-enrolled in the department.
 For instance, COM 485 (Adv.
 Critical Cultural Studies) had only 6 undergraduate students in the winter 2009.
 Similarly, the department has offered 3-4 Special Topics courses each year for the past several semesters.
 We anticipate this transition to hold the least negative impact for undergraduate offerings.
 Third, the arrival of our newest faculty member (anticipated in fall 2009) will create an additional 5 course offerings that do not currently exist in our undergraduate scheduling template.
 This new position alone allows the department to provide an entire first year of graduate courses without altering the undergraduate curriculum at all.